tcollette1/app4yb/README.md

 **Known Issues**

 The calendar feature links to an installation of PHP iCalendar, which is not included in this repository, and has not been supported for a decade or more.
-A more adept coder can perhaps reverse engineer it to accommodate another PHP calendar app.
+An adept coder can perhaps reverse engineer it to accommodate another PHP calendar app.